tldr-pages/tldr/pages/common/clamav.md

 > ClamAV isn't a command, but a set of commands.
 > More information: <https://www.clamav.net>.

-- View documentation for scan files using the `clamd` daemon:
+- View documentation for scanning files using the `clamd` daemon:

 `tldr clamdscan`

-- View documentation for scan files without the `clamd` daemon running:
+- View documentation for scanning files without the `clamd` daemon running:

 `tldr clamscan`